syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 ![](getting-started_images/getting-started_img103.jpeg)

-*  If, the asterisk symbol is not marked to any specific installed DNX version.
-You need to update the default one to latest DNX version by execute the following command in prompt window.
+*  If the asterisk symbol is not marked to any specific installed DNX version, you need to update the default one to latest DNX version by execute the following command in prompt window.

 {% highlight text %}